FanPoints/server-js/docs/partners/fanPointsManagement.md

 ## Pay with FanPoints

-When a user wants to pay a purchase with fan points, you can use the `payPurchaseWithFanPoints` operation.
+When a user wants to pay a purchase with Fan Points, you can use the `payPurchaseWithFanPoints` operation.
 It has the exact same interface as the `giveFanPointsOnPurchase` operation:

 ```typescript